 Please call to make an appointment for your nurse consultation.

 Proper socialisation, combined with positive reinforcement-based training in the context of a group puppy class helps puppies grow into well-adjusted pets.
 Classes provide critical socialisation time with a variety of people and other puppies.

 Studies have shown that when owners attend training classes, they are much more likely to keep their pets.
 Puppy Preschool can help owners develop a stronger bond with their pets, establish realistic expectations of their pets' behaviour, and learn proper techniques to continue training.
 And it's fun!

-Did you know you should vaccinate your rabbit against Rabbit Calici Virus every 12 months?
-The Rabbit Calici Virus causes Rabbit Calici Disease (RCD) and is highly infectious and usually fatal, affecting wild and domestic rabbits in NZ.
+Did you know you should vaccinate your rabbit against Rabbit Haemorrhagic Viral Disease (RHVD), otherwise known as Rabbit Calicivirus Disease (RCD) every 12 months?
+The RHVD virus is highly infectious and usually fatal, affecting wild and domestic rabbits in NZ.
 This disease can be prevented through vaccination.
-Rabbits in good health should be vaccinated between nine and 12 weeks, followed by annual boosters.
+Rabbits in good health can be vaccinated from ten weeks of age, followed by annual boosters.